 NOTE: By policy, all applicants to Kamehameha Schools must be U.S. citizens.
 Even if an applicant is of native Hawaiian ancestry, if they are not also a U.S. citizen Kamehameha Schools cannot accept or process their application.

-In accordance with the ADA, children with a diagnosed, life-long disability that requires the utilization of accommodations during the testing and/or observation or interview phases of the application process may receive the required accommodation in Kamehameha Schools’ testing, interview and observation processes.
+In accordance with the ADA, children with a diagnosed, life-long disability that requires the utilization of accommodations during the testing and/or observation or interview phases of the application process may receive the required accommodation in these phases of Kamehameha Schools’ application process.

 Validation of the required accommodation is needed.
 Parents requesting an accommodation for their child should include in-depth documentation of their child’s diagnosed disability that includes, but is not limited to: